369koushil/Tredence_assignment_mini_langraph/Readme.md

 * Persistent storage instead of in-memory store.
 * Better condition evaluator with a safe expression parser.
-* More example workflows demonstrating branching and tooling integrations.
 * A small frontend to visualize workflow execution.

 ---